 One of the largest land animals, black rhinos are extremely agile for their size and can reach speeds of 30 mph when charging.
 Although they have poor eyesight, their hearing is acute.
 Black rhinos have long, tube-shaped ears that act as funnels for sound.
 They can swivel their ears in all directions, picking up noises from great distances.

 Their sense of smell is superb and is their primary method of detecting danger.
 Black rhino calves weigh 55-90 pounds at birth and stay with their mothers for up to three years.

 Extremely possessive, their home territory always includes at least one water hole and a mud wallow.
 The boundaries are defined by urine sprayed on bushes and middens (dung heaps) left by the male at regular intervals.

 The males scatter the dung with their horns and hind feet to form middens about 72 inches wide.
 The probable reason for this is to warn other males they are trespassing and also to advertise their own presence to single females who may thus be encouraged to enter their territory.

 The black rhino is not as solitary as it is often thought to be.
 Males may tolerate other males, as long as they remain submissive, and females sometimes allow an unrelated juvenile to accompany her and a calf.

-There were barely more than 5,000 black rhinos in Africa as of 2015.
+There were approximately 5,000 black rhinos in Africa as of 2019, which includes the eastern, south central, and southwestern subspecies.
 The black rhinos at Fossil Rim can be viewed on the Behind-the-Scenes Tour.